TechMorgan/Meeting-Booking-App/README.md

 # 📅 Meeting Room Booking App

-MeetingBook is a full-stack web application that allows users to schedule, manage, and track meetings efficiently.
+Meeting Room Booking is a full-stack web application that allows users to schedule, manage, and track meetings efficiently.
 It supports user authentication, secure data handling, and CRUD operations for meeting events.

 ---